medcomdk/dk-ehmi-sbdh/input/pagecontent/ehmiSBDH.md

 ##### CorrelationInformation -

-Reliable messaging uses the SBDH’s CorrelationInformation to tie the original SBDH and the acknowledgment SBDH together.
+Reliable messaging uses the SBDH’s CorrelationInformation to tie the original ehmiSbdhand the acknowledgment ehmiSbdhtogether.
 The RequestingDocumentInstanceIdentifier is specifically used here

 <!-- br -->